fetchai/cosmpy/docs/liquidity-pool.md

 ## Swap Tokens

-You can interact with a liquidity pool by swapping atestfet for CW20 tokens or vice versa.
+You can interact with a liquidity pool by swapping atestasi for CW20 tokens or vice versa.
 First, perform all the necessary imports:

 ```python